Henry D. Washburn: Congress

+After Congress

 He was appointed surveyor general of Montana in 1869 and served until his death.
 In 1870 he headed the Washburn-Langford-Doane Expedition to explore what would become Yellowstone National Park.

 Mount Washburn, located within the park, is named for him.

+Death and burial

 Washburn returned to Clinton, Indiana, where he died on January 26, 1871.
 He was interred in Riverside Cemetery.